wkeeling/selenium-wire/README.rst

 The first time you run the webdriver it will download and patch the ChromeDriver binary in the background.

-You can check that undetected_chromedriver is being used by looking for the log messages it generates.
+You can check that undetected_chromedriver is being used by looking for the presence of a log message.
 You just need to ensure that you've activated logging at the top of your script or program first, for example:

 .. code:: python

     import logging
     logging.basicConfig(level=logging.INFO)
-    logging.getLogger('undetected_chromedriver').level = logging.INFO

-    from seleniumwire import webdriver

     ... code ...

-You should see messages similar to:
+Then when you run Selenium Wire you should see the following message near the top of the terminal output:

 .. code:: bash

-    INFO:undetected_chromedriver:Selenium patched.
-Safe to import Chrome / ChromeOptions INFO:undetected_chromedriver:starting undetected_chromedriver.Chrome((), ...
+    INFO:seleniumwire.webdriver:Using undetected_chromedriver

 Note that this functionality is currently experimental.